top of page

 Mask your brightness.
 (56)

-And above all, we remember: the Tao cannot be grasped by the mind.
+And above all, when we are humble, we remember: the Tao cannot be grasped by the mind.
 We glimpse its movements, we taste its sweetness, but the Tao itself remains beyond knowing.
 Wonder softens our arrogance.
 In awe of this vast mystery, we let go of our striving, sink low as a valley, and allow life to flow through us as it will.
+We are satisfied to feel the power of the Tao rather than demanding that we understand every aspect of it with perfect clarity.

 The value of a bowl lies in its emptiness . . .